Mattress Firm via eBay Presidents' Day Sale: 15% off

-Apply code "PREZDAY15" to save on a selection of mattresses and beds, some of which were previously marked up to 87% off.
-What's more, this offer is beating some of the President's Day sales at Mattress Firm direct.
+Save 15% off mattresses with coupon code "PREZDAY15".
+The same code saves 15% on already discounted mattresses as well.
 Shop Now at eBay

-- Pictured is the tulo by Mattress Firm 12" Hybrid Memory Foam and Coil Plush Mattress from $340.99 (at least a $100 low).
+- Pictured is the tulo by Mattress Firm Hybrid 12" Plush Comfort Mattress in Full for $315 after code ($625 off list).

 While some options are already discounted $100, you'll also score a $300 Home Depot gift card for future use.
 Shop Now at Home Depot